 What is the New York Child Victims Act?New York’s Child Victims Act was signed into law on February 14, 2019.
 The Child Victims Act extends what was a brief statute of limitations for survivors of childhood sexual abuse who want to sue their sexual abusers.
 A statute of limitations requires a lawsuit to be filed within a certain period.
 Today, that means there is far more time for a survivor of childhood sexual abuse to file a lawsuit for money damages.
 Claims under New York’s Child Victims Act can be pursued against the sexual abuser as well as his or her employer, such as a school, religious institution or foster care agency.
 The Child Victims Act is listed under CPLR 214-g.

 Before New York’s Child Victims Act was signed into law, victims of childhood sexual abuse that occurred before he or she was 18 years old had only 5 years to bring a lawsuit after the sexual abuse victim reached 18 years old.
+For those who were 18 years or older at the time of sexual abuse or sexual assault, the statute of limitations is usually only 1 year.
+The New York Adult Survivors Act, which may soon become law, will allow survivors of sexual assault who were at least 18 years old a 1-year period to file a lawsuit even if the statute of limitations has expired.

 The Child Victims Act recognizes that a victim of childhood sexual abuse may not come to terms emotionally or otherwise for many years, if not decades, after turning 18 years old.
 Under the New York’s Child Victims Act, survivors of childhood abuse can now file a lawsuit up to the age of 55 against a person and a private or public institution that may have also been involved in the abuse through negligence.
 If you are unsure or want to know if you have a claim, speak to a New York sexual abuse lawyer as soon as possible.